tkuhn/tkuhn.github.com/index.md

 I am a postdoctoral associate at Yale working on controlled natural languages, knowledge representation and text/image mining.
-In addition, my fields of interest include artificial intelligence, the semantic web, software engineering, automated reasoning, rule systems, computational linguistics, bioinformatics, and logic programming.
+In addition, my fields of interest include artificial intelligence, the semantic web, bioinformatics, rule systems, and computational semantics.

 ### Projects